 There is a trade off though — so I just always weigh that.
 And listen to my gut instinct with it too.

 One other thing to keep in mind with Tylenol — Tylenol is processed through the liver and can leave glutathione levels depleted.
 This is one reason why I prefer Motrin, Advil, Ibuprofen over Tylenol — especially in cases when using as a fever reducer with a virus, or even post vaccine, when glutathione is especially essential.

-Long COVID or “long haulers syndrome” where you have lingering symptoms from the virus, brain fog, fatigue, is not unique to COVID alone.
+Long COVID or “long haulers syndrome” is basically extended virus recovery where you have lingering symptoms from the virus, brain fog, fatigue, is not unique to COVID alone.

 Fighting a virus is a challenge for the body — a virus, by scientific definition is a genomic challenge.

 Just like running a marathon is a challenge… you’d have a very different experience if you trained your body to run 26 miles versus if you didn’t.
 Your body would recover from the challenge very differently too.

 If you’re ready for it, a challenge like that, on the other side of it (like a hard work out), makes you stronger.